Skip to main content

 Early implementation of the STP regime can provide your business with efficiencies for reporting tax and superannuation information to the ATO.

-From 1 July 2018, you will be required to implement a payroll system that reports directly to the ATO with every pay cycle.
+Starting 1 July 2018, you must implement a payroll system that reports directly to the ATO with every pay cycle.

 This payroll system must be SBR-enabled, so that you can report to the ATO each pay cycle the following items: